 Although a small town, surprising to some, there are still quite a number of interesting things to see and do.
 Here are the best.

 Sunday Street Market – Don’t miss Estepona’s street markets.
-On Wednesday, you’ll find the typical Spanish town market, full of stalls selling fruit, vegetables, nuts, olive oil, meats, herbs and other food and household items.
+On Wednesday, you will find the typical Spanish town market, full of stalls selling fruit, vegetables, nuts, olive oil, meats, herbs and other food and household items.

-On Sundays there’s a street market tourists will love, packed with stalls offering jewelry, clothes, shoes, shawls, Spanish leather, pottery, food and more.
-It’s a wonderful place to pick up a few inexpensive items to take back home for gifts.
+On Sundays there is a street market tourists will love, packed with stalls offering jewelry, clothes, shoes, shawls, Spanish leather, pottery, food and more.
+It is a wonderful place to pick up a few inexpensive items to take back home for gifts.

 Don’t miss getting to the viewpoint, as from up there you can see the whole park.
 The bird canyon too is a must walk-through, as all the birds are flying around above your heads, completely unencumbered and free.